 The content of VET training is required to meet specifications detailed in qualifications and units of competency in Australian Government approved training packages.
 Registered Training Organisations are required to meet government regulated standards which are overseen by the

 Australian Skills Quality Agency (ASQA).
 In response to wide spread concern about the quality of VET education the Australian Government has undertaken a major review of the VET sector and is implementing transformational change.
 The Safety Institute of Australia has contributed to the review and is having ongoing discussions directly with government on the issue.
 The Safety Institute of Australia has a representative on the Business Services Industry Reference Committee (IRC) which is currently the training package covering WHS VET qualifications.
-The SIA is monitoring the change process to ensure that the outcomes support quality WHS training.
-Should the government review outcomes not fully address the current concerns for WHS training the SIA will take further action to recognise those VET training organisations that do meet the quality criteria and so provide confidence in the quality of training to potential students and employers.
+The AIHS is monitoring the change process to ensure that the outcomes support quality WHS training.
+Should the government review outcomes not fully address the current concerns for WHS training the AIHS will take further action to recognise those VET training organisations that do meet the quality criteria and so provide confidence in the quality of training to potential students and employers.

 What is the link between accreditation and certification?